opencybersecurityalliance/kestrel-lang/README.rst

 =========================

 #.
 How to develop hunts interactively in Jupyter Notebook?
 #.
-How to connect to a real-world data source?
+How to connect to one and more real-world data sources?
 #.
 How to find child processes of a process?
 #.
 How to find network traffic from a process?
 #.
 How to apply pre-built analytics?